-Residential Child Care Institutions (RCCI): An institution, whether public or nonprofit private, which operates principally for the care of children.
+Residential Child Care Institutions (RCCI): An institution, whether public or nonprofit private, which operates principally for the care of children.40

-Specialty distributor: A vendor that specializes in the aggregation and/or distribution of a certain product category, such as produce, meat, or dairy.
+Specialty distributor: A vendor that specializes in the aggregation and/or distribution of certain product category, such as produce, meat, dairy, etc.

-Self-operated food service program: A food service program that prepares its own meals and manages its own food service operation, including personnel.
-For 10 Cents, these types of programs are most often found in school districts.
+Self-operated food service program: A food service program that prepares its own meals and manages its own food service operation, including personnel; these types of programs are typically found in public school districts.